Episcopal Shield

 2. You don't have to know how to swim to get baptized.

-1. No matter what you believe, there's bound to be at least
+1. No matter what you believe, there's bound to be at least one other Episcopalian who agrees with you.

 About Receiving Communion in an Episcopalian Church

-All baptized Christians are welcome
+All baptized Christians are welcome.

 We believe that the Communion table belongs to God, not to us.